-Certain companies claim to sell personalized vitamins that they can tailor according to an individual’s particular health conditions, genetic makeup, or both.
+Certain companies claim to sell personalized vitamins that they can tailor to an individual’s particular health conditions, genetic makeup, or both.

-They differ from traditional dietary supplements, which provide the same types and amounts of vitamins to anyone who takes them.
+These vitamins differ from traditional dietary supplements, which provide the same types and amounts of vitamins to anyone who takes them.

-Most of them selling personalized vitamins claim to base their customization on an online questionnaire that customers can complete within a few minutes.
+Numerous companies in the U.S. offer personalized vitamins.
+Most of those companies claim to base their customization on an online questionnaire that customers can complete within a few minutes.

 - level of physical activity